nguyenquantum/nguyenquantum.github.io/misc.md

 Check out my [Youtube channel](https://www.youtube.com/channel/UCj8OV-Yj8NpdLTZPVJ3IDpw) for music and travel videos.
 If you're interested in jamming or starting a band, please let me know!

 ![](https://nguyenquantum.github.io/yayyyy.png){:height="150px" width="150px"}

+Random links/readings
+---

+* [Computer network] This past semester I took a class called computer systems engineering (6.033) at MIT.
+It covered a lot of cool materials, but I didn't really pay much attention to the class...
+Thankfully, I found this cute [cartoon](https://jvns.ca/networking-zine.pdf) which summarizes extremely well some important network protocols that I learned (and failed to learn) such as DNS, HTTP, UDP, TLS.
+Check it out!